A different type of law firm.

 Join our firm!On January 8, 2018, SBA was born out of a unified vision for the future of insurance law, a vision that was led by a female majority partnership and one that did not follow the ancient rules of hierarchy and long expired tradition.

-Dealing with Claimants Who Have Entered Voidable or Void Marriages in Good Faith in the Context of Priority Disputes – the Second of our Three-Part Series Dealing with the Definition of “Spouse” in the Insurance Act.
+When Living Together and Parenthood Trigger Priority – the Final Instalment of our Three-Part Series Dealing with the Definition of “Spouse” in the Insurance Act.